 Why it fails:

 Specs don’t establish why someone needs a standing desk.
-The page speaks to people already shopping for standing desks, not people wondering if they should get one.
-Visitors still deciding if this solves their problem will leave to keep researching.
+This page speaks to people already shopping for standing desks, not people wondering if they should get one.
+Visitors still figuring out if this solves their problem will leave to keep researching.

-The page prioritizes differentiation over relevance.
-It answers “what makes this better?” before answering “why does this matter?”
-That sequence only works when the visitor already knows they need what you’re selling.
+The page answers “what makes this better?” before answering “why does this matter?”
+That order only works when the visitor already knows they need what you’re selling.

 Problem-first approach: